 The size accuracy of investment castings is higher, generally up to CT4-6 (sand casting is CT10 ~ 13, die casting for CT5 ~ 7).

-The biggest advantage of investment casting is high dimensional accuracy and surface finish.
+At first the biggest advantage of investment casting is high dimensional accuracy and surface finish.
 So it can reduce machining work, just left a little machining allowance.
-Even some castings can be used after casting only left grinding, polishing allowance.
 Therefore, it can save processing time, machining equipment and greatly save metal materials.

 Shell manufacturing process